realworldocaml/book/en/maps-and-hashtables.md

 # Maps and Hashtables

-Data is often most naturally organized as key/value pairs.
-Maybe the simplest way of representing this in OCaml is as a list of pairs, _i.e._, an _association list_.
-Thus, you could represent a mapping between the 10 digits and their English names as follows.
+Many problems solve for representing data as key/value pairs.
+Maybe the simplest way of doing so in OCaml is an _association list_, _i.e._, a list of pairs of keys and values.
+For example, you could represent a mapping between the 10 digits and their English names as follows.

 ```ocaml
 # let digit_alist =